 The Brattleboro Retreat is located in Brattleboro, Vermont, which is in the southwestern corner of Vermont - on the border with both New Hampshire and Massachusetts.
-It is a small, rural town with a population of approximately 7,000.
-Brattleboro is the population center of Windham County, which has a total population of approximately 44,000.
-The State of Vermont has an estimated population of 643,000, while New England has a total population of approximately 15,130,000.
+It is a small, rural town with a population of approximately 12,000.
+Brattleboro is the population center of Windham County, which has a total population of approximately 46,000.
+The State of Vermont has an estimated population of 647,000, while New England has a total population of approximately 15,160,000.
 The majority of that population is located in Massachusetts and Connecticut.

-The Retreat plays a vital role as a major provider of mental health and substance abuse services in New England.
+The Retreat plays a vital role as a major provider of mental health and substance use services in New England.
 It treats people from across New England, accepts high numbers of Medicare and Medicaid funded patients and provides services offered by few other hospitals.
 Approximately 75% of the Retreat's funding comes from public sources - Medicare, Medicaid and state programs.

-There are no other mental health and addiction specialty hospitals in Vermont and few in New England.
 In Vermont, four medical hospitals have psychiatric units.
 The Retreat operates roughly the same number of beds as the other four hospitals combined, making it the largest provider of inpatient psychiatric services in the state.
 The Retreat also operates the only inpatient psychiatric units in Vermont for children and adolescents.